International Airlines Group announces significant investment into Nova Pangaea Technologies in global race to secure Sustainable Aviation Fuel

 "This is a transformational milestone, and a real endorsement of the crucial work Nova Pangaea Technologies is doing.
 We are delighted to be adding IAG – one of the foremost names in the aviation industry - to our shareholder register.

-"Our facility will be the UK's first commercial plant of its kind, but we also see enormous potential in the European market.
+"Our facility will be the UK's first commercial plant of its kind, but we also see enormous potential in the North American market.
 We have set our sights in delivering a sustainable source of SAF to decarbonise the aviation sector, not just in the UK, but globally too."

 About IAG